 Tent recently commissioned a survey to explore current consumer opinions about refugee-related brand activities.

-The survey was conducted online by Qualtrics among 5,622 adults aged 18 and over in France, Germany, the Netherlands, Poland, Spain, Sweden, and the UK.
+The survey was conducted online by Qualtrics among 806 adults aged 18 and over in the Netherlands.
 Fieldwork took place between November 2022 and January 2023.